Platty114/allSkii/README.md

 # allSkii

-A respository for an indevelopment skiing application that will revolutionize skiing.
-Written in javascript
+* A Repository for a in develoTment application that will allow skiiers to find trails, conditions, and reviews through an interactive map *

+## Tools

+- We are using React, NodeJS, and Firebase as our stack